riscy/shx-for-emacs/README.md

 'shx-highlights' face, whereas commands which were not intercepted will have the default 'comint-highlight-input' face.

 Many existing commands are for displaying graphics such as plots in a shell buffer.
 These require ImageMagick, wget, and gnuplot to be installed.
-Others invoke built-in emacs functionality, like :man, :edit, :grep, :delay.
+Others invoke built-in EMACS functionality, like :man, :edit, :grep, :delay.

 Users can write new commands by defining a single-argument function of the form shx-COMMAND, where COMMAND (which must be capitalized) is what the user would type to invoke it.
 For example if you put this in your .emacs:

  (defun shx-BREAK (arg) (insert "Break!") (shx-send-break))

-... a user can type :break to send <C-c> straight through.
+... a user can type :break to send a break straight through.
 See 'shx-DIFF', 'shx-GREP' for examples.

 If you write a new command that you think might be useful to others, send it along to me and hopefully I can include it.

 shx Command Triggers
 ====================

-Triggers can use many of the input commands (above) to enhance command-line applications.
+Triggers can be used to enhance command-line applications.
 This is done by having the application echo a shx command trigger on a new line by itself:

  ##COMMAND(ARGUMENT)